 Planning and Zoning

-Residentially zoned properties (R-6, R-9, R-16 R-P) are primarily residential homes with different lot size and set back requirements.
+Residentially zoned properties (R-C, R-N, R-E, and R-T) are primarily residential homes with different lot size and set back requirements.
 (Set-backs are the distance a structure must be from property lines or right-of-ways.)
-Professional districts are primarily for professional offices.
 Commercial districts are for retail businesses both neighborhood oriented and regional.
 Most of these sites are along major roadways throughout the city.
-Industrial districts are for light and heavy manufacturing.
+Economic Development districts are for light and heavy manufacturing.
 All zones have restrictions for the types of businesses, parking and landscaping.

 Although the Zoning Ordinance is long and somewhat complex, the City staff is ready and able to answer questions you may have before you start your next project.

 For more information on rezonings, special use permits, and zoning code amendments, please contact:

 Community Development Specialist